ssorj/transom/README.md

 For local development, you will likely want to use the `transom serve` command.
 This renders the site to the output dir and stands up a local webserver so you can see what you have.
-Transom watches for any updates to the config of input files and rerenders the output.
+Transom watches for any updates to the config or input files and re-renders the output as needed.

 ~~~ sh
 $ transom serve config input output